 This summer, as the world burned, the coronavirus raged, and the body count from police-assisted killings edged ever upward, I read Brian Jackson’s wonderful new book Teaching Mindful Writers and wondered, “How can I pay my respects to the world-historical events of this summer in a way that both honors the enormity of what’s going on and invites my first-year students into meaningful, student-driven, and ultimately mindful engagement with difficult political, social, and cultural issues?”
 The result is the assignment below.

 As anyone who teaches freshman composition will tell you, one must delicately and thoughtfully introduce political issues to the writing classroom.
 Even in “normal” times, some writing teachers prefer to avoid the political altogether.
 For me and my own pedagogical and personal convictions, this has never seemed like a viable or authentic option.
-After the summer of 2020, to try to give my students a “sanitized for your protection” composition course, one free of any and all mentions of Black Lives Matter; or the shootings of George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others; or the protests and counter-protests in cities across the United States; or the daily stream of noxious lies told by Donald J. Trump–so many, in fact, that to try to count them all now seems mostly futile, much less to address them in some substantive way–just didn’t strike me as ethically responsible.
+After the summer of 2020, to try to give my students a “sanitized for your protection” composition course, one free of any and all mentions of Black Lives Matter; or the shootings of George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others; or the protests and counter-protests in cities across the United States; or the daily stream of COVID-19 misinformation–just didn’t strike me as ethically responsible.
 More to the point, it didn’t strike me as possible.

 Still, I have to think about my students and where they are, what they’re thinking, and how they’re doing.
 I can’t just come in guns blazing, to use an apt metaphor for these troubled, violent times.
 I have to work it in slowly, introducing them to the way that language and issues surrounding it are always deeply political.
 That to exist at all and to learn and grow is to be a political animal and vice versa.
 And that those who would try to shame you or refuse you for “being political” are themselves merely reifying and forwarding their own version of politics–the politics and policies of the status quo.
 The “why can’t things just stay like they are?”
 The “why do we have to talk about this stuff now?”-crowd.
 You know them.
 I don’t have to name names.